 2. Improper lifting: When picking something up, you should also use good body mechanics so that you protect your spine.
 Not using the proper form can cause injury and pain.

-4. Carrying a heavy backpack: Kids are obviously more in danger of getting an upper back injury because of a backpack.
-An overly loaded backpack is dangerous to the spine, but so is not wearing the backpack correctly (eg, just using one strap).
+4. Carrying a heavy backpack: Anyone who uses a backpack may be at risk for upper back injury and pain.
+An over-loaded backpack can be dangerous to the spine, but so is not wearing the backpack correctly (eg, just using one strap).

 5. Trauma/injury: Traumatic events, such as car accidents, can cause upper back pain for various reasons.
 It's possible to fracture a vertebra (spinal bone).
 Or part of your vertebra(e) can press on a spinal nerve, which can cause pain.